Noobcoder64/DofE-Award-Website/README.md

 A website that allows the enrolment for the Duke of Edinburgh awards programme.
 A login system is available to enable the users to book for activities once they are enrolled.
+Details entered are validated during the enrolment and login process.
 The website cannot be hosted by GitHub due to not being static. :(